HNC Construction Management (HTQ)

 What is the course about?

-The course will develop your knowledge, skills, and understanding of the construction industry.
-This includes problem solving, design, planning, and building.
+The HNC in Construction Management will develop your knowledge, skills, and understanding of the construction industry to support your career progression.
+This includes problem solving, design, planning, and building.Â

 Why should I choose the course?